kstenschke/doShell/README.md

 * DoSH is a superset of SHell script, scripts can contain all possible shell commands.
-* DoSH commands look similar to comments, containig pseudo-code
+* DoSH commands look similar to comments containig pseudo-code
 * DoSH commands are prefixed by #, allowing editors to use existing shell script highlightning
 * DoSH commands can use any amount of lines